Weitspringer/squirrel-plugin/README.md

     cp -r slurm/ /path/to/your/slurm/
     ```
 > [!WARNING]
 > This overwrites the file `src/plugins/sched/Makefile.am`.
-In case you have other scheduler plugins aside from the default ones (backfill, builtin), you have to adjust this file after this step to also include the subdirectories of other plugins.
+In case you have other scheduler plugins besides the default ones (backfill, builtin), you have to adjust this file after this step to include the subdirectories of other plugins.

 2. **Navigate to the Slurm source directory:**